RebeccaFan/Agribot-Documentation/ultrasonic.md

 Gnd|Ground

 ## Code Explanation
-Each block of the code will be explained here and the complete code will be provided at the end aswell as on the top righ corner of the main page available for download.
+Each block of the code will be explained here and the complete code will be provided at the end aswell as on the top right corner of the this and main page available for download.

 ### Defining the pins and the variables
 This block of code defines the pins of the trigger and the echo pin.
 In this case they are the digital pins number 9 and 10 on the Arduino board.
 They are named as "trigPin" and "echoPin" for clarity of the code.
 The variables are then defined.
 The travel time you'll get from the sensor is declared as a Long variable and named as "duration".
-An integer type is needed for the "distance" variable
+An integer type is needed for the "distance" variable. "waterpercent" is set to integer type as this will be used for the calculation of the percentage of water in a tank. "tankHeight" is an constant integer that is equal to value 30 as an example height of a tank, this could be later modified to a different tank height.

 ```
 // defines pins numbers for trigger and echo